phtrivier/phtrivier.github.io/_posts/2016-10-21-elm-tail-end-part-3.markdown

 This works, but :

 * the Maybe's are checked all the time
-* I'm pretty sure there is a shorter way to do `maybeToInt`
+* I'm pretty sure there is a shorter way to do `maybeToString`
 * this still does not prevent the user from typing an age that is bigger than her expectancy.
 And we should use the type system to ["make impossible states impossible"](https://www.youtube.com/watch?v=IcgmSRJHu_8&index=13&list=WL).